 I have a travel wallet that I use when I am overseas.
 It contains all the essential items I need and I leave everything else at home.
 I highly recommend taking some cash and one or two credit cards to use during your holiday.

-After an unpleasant experience with pickpockets in Paris I do not take any chances with my belongings.
-On that occasion it was my theft proof bag that prevented the loss of my cash and valuables.
-I have a backpack, day bag, cross body bag and even a mini theft proof bag that I use when I travel.
+After an unpleasant experience with pickpockets in Paris, I do not take any chances with my belongings.
+On that occasion, it was my theft-proof bag that prevented the loss of my cash and valuables.
+I have a backpack, day bag, crossbody bag and even a mini theft-proof bag that I use when I travel.

-If you do not want to depend on finding free WiFi connections when you are traveling in the UK you have a number of alternative options.
+If you do not want to depend on finding free WiFi connections when you are travelling in the UK you have a number of alternative options.
 You can buy or rent a portable Wifi device or purchase an international SIM to use in the UK.

-Although I have been lucky and have never had to use it I include the cost of travel insurance in my budget and consider it an essential.
+Although I have been lucky and have never had to use it I include the cost of travel insurance in my budget and consider it essential.
 You just never know when you may need it.

 When putting together your packing list consider taking items that you can mix and match.
 I would recommend sticking to darker or more neutral colours.
-You will find that most Brits wear black clothes and accessorise with brighter colours.
+You will find that most Brits wear black/neutral clothes and accessorise with brighter colours.

-It can also be very wet in the winter in the UK with an average of 13 days of rain or snow across the country in December so a waterproof of some kind is vital.
+It can also be very wet in the winter in the UK with an average of 13 days of rain or snow across the country in December so a waterproof jacket of some kind is vital.

-Also include the following items
+Don’t forget to include the following items

 - 2/3 pairs of trousers/jeans